 Gravesend Town Pier is the oldest surviving cast iron pier in the world.
-It was built in 1834 on the site of the original pier mentioned in the Domesday Book.
+It was opened on the 29th July, 1834 on the site of the original pier mentioned in the Domesday Book.

 For many years Gravesend was on the front line of the defence of London and therefore the realm.
 In 1381 a combined force of French and Spanish ships attacked, burning down the town and carrying off many of its inhabitants into slavery, leaving those remaining destitute.
 To help and support the town, Richard ll granted the watermen of Gravesend the sole rights to transfer passengers to London, this was significant in establishing the town as a maritime centre and port and it slowly grew in favour.

 By the 17th century, regular coach services were running to Gravesend from London to meet boats from Dover.
 Inns and hotels in the town and along the route sprung up to cater for the new trade.